grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 types is that it's in ["valid but unspecified state"](https://en.cppreference.com/w/cpp/utility/move).
-Note, that for most cases in practice, the object is in empty/null state (see [Sean Parent comments](https://gist.github.com/sean-parent/fed31bee69bc41d888f84f25743da9f1)) or, to say it another way - you should put the object into empty state and be nice.
+Note, that for most cases in practice, the object is in empty/null state (see [Sean Parent comments](https://gist.github.com/sean-parent/fed31bee69bc41d888f84f25743da9f1)) or, to say it another way - you should put the object into empty state to be nice.

 Why it's in "empty" state?
 Simply because destructor still runs after the move and we need to know whether or not it's needed to free resources **most of the times**:

 ``` cpp {.numberLines}
 struct MyFile